 The same concepts and problem types appear in a wide variety of places in many different codes.
 By recognising them, we can avoid ‘reinventing the wheel’.

-Parallel patterns are particularly useful to non-experts in parallel programming, helping make sure of common parallel programming paradigms, such as OpenMP, OpenACC and MPI.
+Parallel patterns are particularly useful to non-experts in parallel programming, helping make use of common parallel programming paradigms, such as OpenMP, OpenACC and MPI.

 The fundamental concepts of how we split up problems and parallelize them have not changed despite evolving languages and new machines.
 These concepts reoccur even as machines, languages and applications change.
 By utilizing these concepts anyone can develop optimised, parallel code quickly and efficiently, irrespective of the expertise in the code being parallelized, or in the HPC methods being adopted.

 Parallelware does the hard work of finding the parallel patterns for you.
 The core Parallelware Technology can recognise any of a large set of patterns.
 Once identified Parallelware can provide solutions for parallelizing these patterns in quick and efficient ways.

 HOW IS PARALLELWARE’S APPROACH TO PARALLEL PATTERNS UNIQUE?